Morwenn/POLDER/doc/source/algorithm.rst

     given operation to the elements obtained by dereferencing the iterators in the ranges ``[first1, last1)`` and ``[first2, first2 + last1 - first1)``.

+.. cpp:function:: std::pair<ForwardIt, bool> min_element_and_is_sorted(ForwardIt first, ForwardIt last, Compare comp)

+    This function is a fused algorithm which computes the smallest element in a range of iterators and returns the corresponding iterator as well as a boolean value corresponding to whether the range is sorted or not.
+It should perform ``last - first`` comparisons.

+    If ``comp`` is omitted, the algorithm uses a default-constructed instance of ``std::less<>``.

+.. cpp:function:: std::pair<ForwardIt, bool> max_element_and_is_sorted(ForwardIt first, ForwardIt last, Compare comp)

+    This function is a fused algorithm which computes the greatest element in a range of iterators and returns the corresponding iterator as well as a boolean value corresponding to whether the range is sorted or not.
+It should perform ``last - first`` comparisons.

+    If ``comp`` is omitted, the algorithm uses a default-constructed instance of ``std::less<>``.

 Other algorithms
 ----------------